sodafoundation/architecture-analysis/specs/bali/Upload_Snapshot.md

 * Initialize_connection_snapshot()
 * Terminate_connection_snapshot()

-For connector and target, we may be able to use existing interfaces with very little change.
-Try to separate the logic about snapshot from the logic about volume if needed for clarity.
+For connector and target, use existing interfaces if possible and separate the logic about snapshot from the logic about volume if needed for clarity.

-For LVM driver, we don’t need to actually attach in Bali due to time constraint.
-We can use local path as LVM is local and we will be demonstrating with one node OpenSDS cluster.
-We should do the real attach afterwards.
+For LVM driver, we can use local path as LVM is local.
+The real attach work will be implemented post-Bali to support multi-node.